This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Total Cost of Ownership (TCO) is often an extension or follow-up from chargeback.
 Typically, as costs begin to be charged back, or built into a model for chargeback, costs reveal themselves which need mapping and dissecting.
 This is where FinOps and TBM together can bring a holistic approach to both cloud and IT spend.

-TCOs are used to appraise full application development and to run cost and profitability models.
-As such, they need to incorporate a variety of variables as outlined below:
+TCO is used to appraise full application development and to run cost and profitability models.
+As such, they need to incorporate a variety of variables.

-Just like FinOps is iterative, creating a TCO can also be iterative.
+FinOps is an iterative practice, and creating a TCO can also be iterative.
 Instead of spending an inordinate amount of time finding every single cost and accounting for it, start with the largest contenders and incorporate those.
 With the normalized data between the two sets, it will become clear which areas to focus on.
-Once those are integrated, continue to expand until all costs are included – and, most likely some hidden costs will be found along the way!
+Once those are integrated, continue to expand until all costs are included – and, most likely some hidden costs will be found along the way.

 Forecasting